sadhann/EventsOfBMSCE/README.md

 ![image](https://user-images.githubusercontent.com/77098641/115434239-19308800-a226-11eb-8087-c18d86c29456.png)

-Functionalities under participant login
+Functionalities under participant login:
-i.
-Can register for all created events via online application form ii.
-Display of the list of events registered Functionalities under administrator login
+a.
+Can register for all created events via online application form
-i.
+b.
+Display of the list of events registered

+Functionalities under administrator login
+a.
 Creation of events
-ii.
-Ability to promote users to administrator level ii.
-Display of the list of events and participants registered Design Layouts: Screen Shot of Webpages
+b.
+Ability to promote users to administrator level
+c.
+Display of the list of events and participants registered

+Design Layouts: Screen Shot of Webpages
 ![image](https://user-images.githubusercontent.com/77098641/115434239-19308800-a226-11eb-8087-c18d86c29456.png)
 ![image](https://user-images.githubusercontent.com/77098641/115434383-42511880-a226-11eb-8086-d92f4e8db5f3.png)